rithmschool/game-of-life-3d/README.md

 - Once the game is playing, all cubes must be either alive or not; none can be pending.

 ### Setting Up Examples

+One last thing.
+Because there are so many different sets of rules we can create, and so many different initial states for the universe, finding interesting initial states and sets of rules can be time consuming.
+This project comes with an `examples.js` file which contains a few different initial states.
+So one last feature worth implementing is an "Examples" section, where you can choose from one of those examples and watch what happens.

+In order for this to work, you'll need to implement a `setManualInitialState` method on `CubeUniverse.prototype` which takes in an array of values for the parameters of the game, and an array of coordinate arrays for cubes that should start out alive, and creates the initial state in Three.js.

 ### Supplemental Features

+Looking for more?
+Here are some next steps.

+- Right now there's no way to go back to your initial manual state once you've started running the evolution.
+Add a "reset" button in manual mode that will return you to the initial state of the system.
+- Add the ability to save particularly interesting initial states using `localStorage!`
+- Give the user customization options for how they want their version of the game to look.

+What other features can you think to add?